CaesarXInsanium/guile-lox/README.md

 ### TODO

+- start work on AST
+- add proper error system
+- implement the full lexer
+- remove references to Object member in token-record
-- add proper errors for incorrect grammars
+- add proper tests

 ### Error Reporting

 I have now clue on how to deal with this issue.
-Best case scenerio is that Guile errors would be generated and returned with a proper backtrace.
+Best case scenario is that Guile errors would be generated and returned with a proper backtrace.

 Custom error types will be placed in the file `glox/error.scm`

-Scheme RNRS has a section on Exceptions and conditions
+The Guile reference manual is telling me about custom exception types that can have different fields and they are all records.
+The interesting thing is that we can create new exception types based on other builtin exception types.

+The main idea here is that there are different classes of errors.
+There will be lexical errors, parser, and code generation errors.

+Write now I am focused on lexer errors.

+#### Lexer

+We have a function `make-lexer-error` will generate a proper error that references a location, the context in which error occurs and the actual error.

+For example in the `scan-string` function we can have a quotation mark but no matching pair to signify the end of the string literal.
+So what is needed is a common interface that is actually helpful to the user.

+#### Parser

+#### Runtime

+#### Compilation

 ### Lexer